Transaction Data for JIT Funding Decisions

 The fraud

-object contains fraud-related data elements from the card network and the Marqeta platform when Real-Time Decisioning (Beta) is enabled.
+object contains fraud-related data elements from the card network and the Marqeta platform when Real-Time Decisioning is enabled.

 Fields | Description |